2023 Moose River Atlassing Trip Log

 Connecticut Warbler (Photo credit: Sheila Craig)

-Day 4 (June 12): Point Counts and travel to “Merganser Meadow”
+Day 4 (June 12): Point counts and travel to “Merganser Meadow”

 Again, we had to walk / line the canoes through gravel beds and rapids.
 There was one fun CI-II rapid we were able to run.
 We had a stiff headwind (~30 km/hr) for the last hour.
-We were very glad to finally reach our planned destination at 5:00 pm, named Merganser Meadow for the Common Mergansers we saw there.
+We were very glad to finally reach our planned destination at 5:00 pm, which we nick-named “Merganser Meadow” for the Common Mergansers we saw there.
 While the day started cold, it rose to about 22° C, which was very welcome since we spent much of it wading in the river.
-We were exhausted after our second very demanding day in a row, but all in good humour.
+We were exhausted after our second very demanding day in a row, but all in good humor.

 Barb recording bird sightings between point counts (Photo credit: Sheila Craig)